-The administrative expenses of the Group's EPC Contracting segment were RMB256 million, which remained broadly stable on a year-on-year basis.
+The administrative expenses of the Group's EPC Contracting segment were RMB260 million, which remained broadly stable on a year-on-year basis.

-The research and development costs of the Group's EPC Contracting segment were RMB318 million, which remained broadly stable on a year-on-year basis.
+The research and development costs of the Group's EPC Contracting segment were RMB299 million, representing a decrease of 5.8% on a year-on-year basis, mainly due to a decrease in research and development projects during the Reporting Period.